Is Bio-Rad Laboratories Inc (B - GuruFocus.com

-As of July 21, 2023, Bio-Rad Laboratories Inc (BIO, Financial) experienced a gain of 4.01%, with a stock price of $414.18.
-The company, which is currently valued at $12 billion, reported sales of $2.8 billion.
-However, it experienced a loss per share of $-6.54.
-According to the GF Value, the estimated fair value of the company's stock is $612.42, suggesting that it may be significantly undervalued.
+As of July 21, 2023, Bio-Rad Laboratories Inc (BIO, Financial) has seen a gain of 4.01% in its stock price, closing at $414.18.
+With a market cap of $12 billion and sales of $2.8 billion, the company's financial metrics are impressive.
+However, the GF Value, a unique indicator of a stock's intrinsic worth, suggests that Bio-Rad Laboratories is significantly undervalued, with a GF Value of $612.42.

 Headquartered in Hercules, California, Bio-Rad Laboratories develops, manufactures, and markets products for the clinical diagnostics and life sciences markets.
-The company's operations are divided into diagnostics, which account for 53% of sales, and life sciences, which make up the remaining 47%.
-Bio-Rad Laboratories is geographically diverse, with major markets in the Americas, Europe and Africa, and Asia-Pacific.
-The company also owns a 37% stake in Sartorius AG, a laboratory and biopharmaceutical supplier.
+The company is geographically diverse, with major markets in the Americas, Europe and Africa, and Asia-Pacific.
+Bio-Rad owns 37% of Sartorius AG, a laboratory and biopharmaceutical supplier, and has a rich history in the industry.

 Link: These companies may deliver higher future returns at reduced risk.